SublimeText/AdvancedNewFile/README.md

 This path is used as the default if `path` has been specified for the setting `default_root`.

+`alias_root`:

+This entry defines the root that will be used when resolving aliases defined as relative paths.
+For more information about valid entries, see `default_root`.
+Note that for path, `alias_path` will be specified.

+`alias_path`:

+This path is used as the default if `path` has been specified for the setting `alias_root`.

 `ignore_case`:

 A boolean specifying if case should be ignored when building auto complete list.